flatcar-archive/flatcar-docs/docs/clusters/management/update-conf.md

 ## Fields

-Default installs of Flatcar will likely only have `GROUP=` set.
+Default installs of Flatcar will likely not need custom settings, and an empty or non-existing `/etc/flatcar/update.conf` file is sufficient.

 * `GROUP`
   * The channel/group this host will pull updates from